The Art of Planning Commercial Grain Facilities

 - Availability for the project

 For additional information refer to MWPS-13 “Grain Drying, Handling and Storage Handbook” available from the Midwest Plan Service at Iowa State University.
-Topics covered include: planning guidelines, locating and developing a grain center, grain handling, grain drying, grain storage, safety and health in grain drying, handling, and storage, and automation in grain drying, handling and storage.
+Authors and reviewers include university and industry professionals with many years of experience.
+Topics covered include: planning guidelines, locating and developing a grain center, grain handling, grain drying, grain storage, safety and health in grain drying, handling, and storage, and automation in grain drying, handling and storage. ❚